Confronting criticism

 So yeah, dialogue can work as a tease.
 As a prompt.
 But as a reader, I better soon be following Doug and Ben on an adventure and experience that secret chamber for myself.

-3. Using dialogue as an RDS (Rapid Delivery System).
+3. Don’t use dialogue as an RDS (Rapid Delivery System).
 Dialogue can be quite useful as a convenient and conversational way to hasten along all sorts of character development or plot momentum.
 If done well, a reader won’t even realize that they’re downloading a significant bit of data.
 However, one should avoid writing a summation of events using dialogue.
 The fictive summary—basically an abridgement or synopsis of a plot, of a scene, or of a character’s complicated rationale—becomes a passionless, tension-lacking device to quickly whisk readers from Point A to Point B. If a scene appears in your book, then it damn well deserves to be told with both passion and panache.
 The summary lacks these two qualities, and (imho) is often the result of lazy writing.
 If you’re unwilling to paint a complete picture, why should a reader be willing to spend time struggling to enjoy such a limited view?
 For instance:

 .….“How did you manage to survive, Penelope?”

-4. Using dialogue to introduce reader-feeder.
-(Reader-feeder being too much information, too quickly compressed, or else information that the writer attempts to reveal to the reader via characters already well aware of that info…and thus without a logical necessity to reveal to one another.)
+4. Don’t use dialogue to introduce reader-feeder.
+(Reader-feeder being too much information, too quickly compressed, or else information that the writer attempts to reveal to the reader via characters already aware of that info…and thus without any logical necessity to reveal such info.)

 For instance, let’s say we’re writing a novel that centers on twin brothers, Ed and Ned, living in a small Midwestern town—and they’re desperately trying to solve their father’s murder.
-A few pages in, Ed turns to Ned and says, “Our murdered father’s name was Stanley.”
-Even if readers do not yet know this information, both brothers obviously know it, so the revelation—as written—comes across as reader feeder.
+A few pages in, Ed and Ned barge into the sheriff’s office and say, “Sheriff, our murdered father, Stanley Jones, was being forced to sell the farm to Edmond Jones to build his shopping mall!”
+Even if readers don’t yet know much this information, the revelation—as written—comes across as stilted and unrealistic (a.k.a.: reader feeder.)

 The quick fix is by tweaking the dialogue to more discreetly reveal such info: